Csaenz10/Problems-solved-with-R-and-Python/README.md

-# Problems solved with R
+# Problems solved with R and Python
-### A collection of problems I used R to solve from my computational biology class.
+### A collection of problems I used R and Python to solve from my computational biology class.
 <details><summary>R PROBLEMS</summary>
 <p>
 R problems solved